MultiKDE.jl [link]

 Kernel Density Estimation

-1. Normalization: \(\int_{-\infty}^{\infty} K(u) du = 1\), whose integration sums to one (will mention that later).
+- Normalization: \(\int_{-\infty}^{\infty} K(u) du = 1\), i.e., it integrates to one (this will be useful later).

-Imagine we have \(D=\{x_{1}, x_{2}, \ldots, x_{n}\}\), a set of observations of random variable \(X\).
-We want to guess the probability distribution of \(X\) over kernel function \(K\), then using KDE, probability mass at point \(x\) is estimated as \(\widehat{P}(X=x)=\frac{1}{nh}\Sigma_{i}^{n} K(\frac{x-x_{i}}{h})\), there \(h\) is a hyperparameter named bandwidth that controls how \(D\) influences \(\widehat{P}\), \(\frac{1}{nh}\) is a normalization term to make sure \(\int_{-\infty}^{\infty} \widehat{P}(X=u)du = \int_{-\infty}^{\infty} K(u)du\), then easy to realize that when \(K\) is normalized, \(\widehat{P}\) is normalized as well!
+Suppose we have \(D=\{x_{1}, x_{2}, \ldots, x_{n}\}\), a set of observations of random variable \(X\).
+We want to estimate the probability distribution of \(X\) using kernel function \(K\).
+Then, with KDE, the probability mass at point \(x\) is estimated as \(\widehat{P}(X=x)=\frac{1}{nh}\Sigma_{i}^{n} K(\frac{x-x_{i}}{h})\), where \(h\) is a hyperparameter called the bandwidth that controls how \(D\) influences \(\widehat{P}\).
+The term \(\frac{1}{nh}\) is a normalization factor that ensures \(\int_{-\infty}^{\infty} \widehat{P}(X=u)du = \int_{-\infty}^{\infty} K(u)du\).
+It is then easy to see that when \(K\) is normalized, \(\widehat{P}\) is normalized as well.

 Implementation

-DEMOs [Code]
+DEMO [Code]

 Demo 2: Same setting as above, but 2-dimensional version with \( \mathcal N(\begin{bmatrix} 0\\0 \end{bmatrix}, \mathrm{diag}(2)) \).